cssinjs/jss/docs/react-jss.md

 React-JSS provides components for [JSS](https://github.com/cssinjs/jss) as a layer of abstraction.
 JSS and the [default preset](https://github.com/cssinjs/jss-preset-default) are already built in!
 Try it out in the [playground](https://codesandbox.io/s/j3l06yyqpw).

-Benefits compared to lower level core:
+Benefits compared to the lower level core:

 - Theming support.
 - Critical CSS extraction.
 - Lazy evaluation - sheet is created only when the component will mount.
-- Auto attach/detach - sheet will be rendered to the DOM when the component is about to mount, and will be removed when no element needs it.
+- Auto-attach/detach - sheet will be rendered to the DOM when the component is about to mount and removed when no element needs it.
 - A Style Sheet gets shared between all elements.
 - Function values and rules are updated automatically with props.